 Recovery

-After an elbow contusion, you may be able to restart normal activities after just a few days, though more severe contusions may require several weeks of resting your elbow.
-You should start stretching exercises within a few days of your injury to avoid developing stiffness in your elbow .
+After a bruised elbow, you may be able to restart normal activities after just a few days, though more severe contusions may require several weeks of resting your elbow.
+You should start stretching exercises within a few days of your injury to avoid developing stiffness in your elbow.
 You can return to play once you’ve regained your full range of motion and strength in the elbow.

 GET BACK TO WHAT YOU LOVE.
 FASTER